Using Artificial Intelligence to Improve Well-Being

 Using Artificial Intelligence to Improve Well-Being among Individuals Under Community Supervision

-In a unique collaboration between social work and computer science experts, our team is researching whether a smartphone app can increase support and improve well-being among individuals as they release from incarceration and come home.
+In a unique collaboration between social work and computer science experts, our team is researching whether a smartphone version of the 5-Key Model for Reentry can increase support and improve well-being among individuals as they release from incarceration and come home.
 Although the artificial intelligence field has matured, these solutions have not been applied to provide solutions to criminal justice reforms.

 The app also will assist individuals under supervision by sharing job opportunities with the participants based on their skill and geographic area and incorporate intelligent tracking to provide supervisory officers with early warning information so that they can connect with the individual and help them to get back on track before they get into trouble.

 This project applies the full power of technology to respond to one of the greatest challenges to implementing data-driven criminal justice reforms — the fact that we simply do not have the human capacity to work with justice-involved individuals and address the complexities of their lives after release from prison.